Setting goals for software developers from a self-determination theory approach

-In this article, I show how Self-Determination Theory, or STD, can be used to succeed as a software developer.
-The developers of STD (Deci and Ryan, 2000) identified three basic needs:
+In this article, I show how Self-Determination Theory, or SDT, can be used to succeed as a software developer.
+The developers of SDT (Deci and Ryan, 2000) identified three basic needs:

 Disclaimer: I assume a work environment that supports the pursuit of the basic needs and autonomous self-regulation.
 Your circumstances determine how valuable, effective and practical some advice will be.
 Individual personality differences will determine the degrees to which each need has been satisfied or thwarted.
 It is also absolutely fine to aim for "consistently meets expectations" if you're already a senior developer and satisfied with where you are.